ugene1213/Crystal_Hunter/README.md

 }
 ```
 This is the tile superclass, where all the objects, such as the chest, diamonds, and hero, inherit from.
 This tile class inherits from the createJS Shape object, which allowed me use many of the Shape class' useful methods, such as bitMapFill, to make rendering images easier.

+## Future Features

+I would like to add sprites to the game so that I can simulate movement for my
+hero.
+I might also add some extra animations such as a moving background.
+EaselJS
+makes creating sprites and animations much easier.